carloshlucas/packer-vsphere/windows2019/README.md

 ### How to create variable file

-You need to create this file before run the command to build your template.
+You need to create this file before running the command to build your template.

 ```
 {